greenelab/phenoplier_manuscript/manuscript.md

 Next, we analyzed which LVs were driving these clusters of traits.
 We trained decision tree classifiers on the input data (Figure @fig:clustering:design) using each cluster at $k$=29 (bottom of Figure @fig:clustering:tree) as labels (see Methods).
 This yielded for each cluster the top LVs, where several of them were well-aligned to existing pathways (Figure @fig:clustering:heatmap), and others were novel and expressed in relevant tissues (Supplementary Figure @fig:sup:clustering:novel:heatmap).
-In Figure @fig:clustering:heatmap it can be seen that some LVs were highly specific to certain types of traits, while others were associated with a wide range of different phenotypes, thus potentially involved in more general biological functions.
+In Figure @fig:clustering:heatmap, it can be seen that some LVs were highly specific to certain types of traits, while others were associated with a wide range of different phenotypes, thus potentially involved in more general biological functions.
-For example, LVs such as LV928 and LV30, which were well-aligned to early progenitors of the erythrocytes lineage [@doi:10.1016/j.cell.2011.01.004] (Supplementary Tables @tbl:sup:multiplier_pathways:lv928 and @tbl:sup:multiplier_pathways:lv30), were predominantly expressed in early differentiation stages of erythropoiesis (Supplementary Figures @fig:sup:lv928 and @fig:sup:lv30), and strongly associated with different assays on red blood cells (FDR < 0.05; Supplementary Tables @tbl:sup:phenomexcan_assocs:lv928, @tbl:sup:emerge_assocs:lv928, and @tbl:sup:emerge_assocs:lv30).
+For example, LVs such as LV928 and LV30, which were well-aligned to early progenitors of the erythrocytes lineage [@doi:10.1016/j.cell.2011.01.004] (Supplementary Tables @tbl:sup:multiplier_pathways:lv928 and @tbl:sup:multiplier_pathways:lv30), were predominantly expressed in early differentiation stages of erythropoiesis (Supplementary Figures @fig:sup:lv928 and @fig:sup:lv30) and strongly associated with different assays on red blood cells (FDR < 0.05; Supplementary Tables @tbl:sup:phenomexcan_assocs:lv928, @tbl:sup:emerge_assocs:lv928, and @tbl:sup:emerge_assocs:lv30).
 In contrast, other LVs were highly specific, such as LV730, which is expressed in thrombocytes from different cancer samples (Supplementary Figures @fig:sup:lv730 and Supplementary Table @tbl:sup:multiplier_pathways:lv730), and strongly associated with hematological assays on platelets (FDR < 2e-4, Supplementary Table @tbl:sup:phenomexcan_assocs:lv730);
 or LV598, whose genes were expressed in corneal endothelial cells (Supplementary Figures @fig:sup:lv598 and Supplementary Table @tbl:sup:multiplier_pathways:lv598) and associated with keratometry measurements (FDR < 4e-05; Supplementary Table @tbl:sup:phenomexcan_assocs:lv598).

 The autoimmune diseases sub-branch also had significant LVs associations expressed in relevant cell types.
 LV844 was the most strongly associated gene module with autoimmune disorders in both PhenomeXcan (FDR < 7e-16; Supplementary Tables @tbl:sup:phenomexcan_assocs:lv844) and eMERGE (FDR < 2e-6, @tbl:sup:emerge_assocs:lv844), and was expressed in a wide range of cell types, including blood, breast organoids, myeloma cells, lung fibroblasts, and different cell types from the brain (Supplementary Figures @fig:sup:lv844 and Supplementary Table @tbl:sup:multiplier_pathways:lv844).
-LV155 was strongly expressed in thyroid (Supplementary Figures @fig:sup:lv155 and Supplementary Table @tbl:sup:multiplier_pathways:lv155), and significantly associated with hypothyroidism both in PhenomeXcan (FDR < 0.05, Supplementary Table @tbl:sup:phenomexcan_assocs:lv155) and eMERGE (FDR < 0.10, Supplementary Table @tbl:sup:emerge_assocs:lv155).
+LV155 was strongly expressed in the thyroid (Supplementary Figures @fig:sup:lv155 and Supplementary Table @tbl:sup:multiplier_pathways:lv155) and significantly associated with hypothyroidism both in PhenomeXcan (FDR < 0.05, Supplementary Table @tbl:sup:phenomexcan_assocs:lv155) and eMERGE (FDR < 0.10, Supplementary Table @tbl:sup:emerge_assocs:lv155).
-Other important LVs associated with autoimmunity in both PhenomeXcan and eMERGE were LV57 expressed in T cells (Supplementary Figure @fig:sup:lv57 and Supplementary Tables @tbl:sup:multiplier_pathways:lv57, @tbl:sup:phenomexcan_assocs:lv57, @tbl:sup:emerge_assocs:lv57), and LV54 expressed in different soft tissue tumors, breast, lung, pterygia and epithelial cells (Supplementary Figure @fig:sup:lv54 and Supplementary Tables @tbl:sup:multiplier_pathways:lv54, @tbl:sup:phenomexcan_assocs:lv54, @tbl:sup:emerge_assocs:lv54).
+Other important LVs associated with autoimmunity in both PhenomeXcan and eMERGE were LV57, expressed in T cells (Supplementary Figure @fig:sup:lv57 and Supplementary Tables @tbl:sup:multiplier_pathways:lv57, @tbl:sup:phenomexcan_assocs:lv57, @tbl:sup:emerge_assocs:lv57), and LV54, expressed in different soft tissue tumors, breast, lung, pterygia and epithelial cells (Supplementary Figure @fig:sup:lv54 and Supplementary Tables @tbl:sup:multiplier_pathways:lv54, @tbl:sup:phenomexcan_assocs:lv54, @tbl:sup:emerge_assocs:lv54).

 The cardiovascular sub-branch also exhibited significant associations.